exequielrafaela/Vagrant_PyFab-Docker-Compose/README.md

-# Vagrant_PyFab-Docker
+# Vagrant_PyFab-Docker-Compose
-*_Basic Fabric implementation usign Vagrant to deploy a VM equiped with a Docker Toolbox in place Docker Engine + Docker Compose + Docker Machine._*
+*_Basic Fabric implementation usign Vagrant to deploy a VM equiped with a Docker Toolbox in place Docker Engine + Docker Compose + Docker Machine and deploying a LEMP stack using docker-compose._*

-*In this repo you'll find the Vagrant file and its python fabric provisioning file.*
+*In this repo you'll find the Vagrant file and its python fabric provisioning and docker-compose.yml files.*

 <p align="center">
   <b>Some Related Links:</b><br>